AdobeDocs/developers-animatesdk-docs/Element_object/elemen19.md

 #### Parameters

-**transformationPoint** A point (for example, {x:10, y:20}, where x and y are floating-point numbers) that specifies values for an element’s or group’s transformation point.
+**transformationPoint** A point (for example, {x:10, y:20}, where x and y are floating-point numbers) that specifies values for an elementâ€™s or groupâ€™s transformation point.

 -   Shapes: *transformationPoint* is set relative to the document (0,0 is the upper-left corner of the Stage).

--   Symbols: *transformationPoint* is set relative to the symbol’s registration point (0,0 is located at the registration point).
+-   Symbols: *transformationPoint* is set relative to the symbolâ€™s registration point (0,0 is located at the registration point).

 -   Text: *transformationPoint* is set relative to the text field (0,0 is the upper-left corner of the text field).